ccollicutt/ansible_playbooks/vcl/README.md

 Note that this playbook installs VCL via custom RPMs from a [custom RPM repository](http://packages.serverascode.com/mrepo).
 The spec file for the RPMs can be found [here](https://github.com/cybera/rpmspecs/blob/master/vcl.spec).

-In a production environment you may want to either create your own RPMs based on that spec file or do some sort of verification proccess.
+In a production environment you may want to either create your own RPMs based on that spec file or perform some sort of verification process.

 Ansible
 -------